LeelaKrishna-R/LeelaKrishna-R/Readme.md

   <img src="https://komarev.com/ghpvc/?username=LeelaKrishna-R&color=c58545&style=plastic">
 </h1>

 Holaaaaaa!
-Leelakrishna hereeeee.
-I'm a fulltime student at University of North Texas.
+Leelakrishna hereeeee, buuuut you can call me krishna or krishyy I'm a fulltime student at [University of North Texas](https://www.unt.edu/index.html) .
 I'm currently doing my masters in Artificial Intelligence.
-I love to code, hate to fix bugs hehehehe and most of my works are private, I started my programming career with my first discord bot [@sherobot](https://sherobot.xyz)
+You can find the course ciricullum [here](https://www.unt.edu/academics/programs/artificial-intelligence-masters.html) .
+I'm a self taught developer and certified geek.
+Not to bragg but I love to code and hate to fix bugs hehehehe and most of my works are private like me 😩, I started my programming career with my first discord bot [@sherobot](https://sherobot.xyz)

 <br>
 <p>